Skip to content

 Stop loss placement?

 Common methods: (1) % below entry (5-10% standard).
 (2) ATR multiple (volatility-adjusted, 1-3x ATR).
 (3) Technical levels (below support, swing low, moving average).
 (4) Time-based (exit if no progress in N days).
-Match stop method to strategy.
+Stop method typically aligns with strategy.
 Tighter stops = larger positions but more frequent stop-outs.
 Wider stops = smaller positions but more breathing room.

 Reward/risk ratio?